joelsernamoreno/EvilCrowCable-Wind/README.md

     	* Flash SIDE-A.ino firmware
 9. Flash SIDE-B.ino firmware:
 	* Connect the second end of the cable (USB-C) with a magnet to the computer
-	* Open SIDE-B.ino firmware in Arduino IDE
+	* Open EvilCrowCable-Wind/firmware/SIDE-B.ino firmware in Arduino IDE
 	* Select Tools:
 		- Board - "ESP32S3 Dev Module"
     	  	- USB CDC On Boot - "Disabled"